blckclov3r/blckclov3r.github.io/wp-content/plugins/happy-elementor-addons/readme.txt

 If you are still craving for more widgets, then the following premium widgets are there to quench your thirst.
 The best part is that you can copy and paste the design source code so you won't have to make any design from scratch.
 Let's explore the world of Happy Addons Pro Widgets:

-- [**Feature List**](https://demo.happyaddons.com/elementor-feature-list-widget-demo/) – You can display your product features using different styles using this widget.
-As a bonus, you can also customize each and every predefined design.
 - [**Pricing Table**](https://demo.happyaddons.com/elementor-pricing-table-widget-demo/) – This one of a kind widget will allow you to create any kind of pricing table under the sun.
 As a surprise, you can use gradient background, oval-shaped button, font awesome icons, background fill color, different heights, dark mood and so on.
 - [**Flip Box**](https://demo.happyaddons.com/elementor-flip-box-widget-demo-2/) – This exquisite widget will help you show different messages or texts at the time before and after a user hover on a certain element.
 Just like the other widgets, you can customize this with background image, gutter and circular arrow navigation on both sides.
 - [**Advanced Heading**](https://demo.happyaddons.com/elementor-advanced-heading-widget-demo/) – With this useful widget you can create beautiful heading design for your text.
 Like the other widgets, you will get a bunch of free customization options for different sections of the texts.
+- [**Animated Text**](https://demo.happyaddons.com/elementor-animated-text-widget-demo/) – This widget is pretty useful to make your text stand apart from the crowd applying smart animations.
+You can customize the cool animation effects with a variety of flexible styles.
+- [**Scrolling Image**](https://demo.happyaddons.com/elementor-scrolling-image-widget-demo/) – Using this widget, you can show your products or services in a way that slides horizontally or vertically.
+You can also create a stunning photo gallery with this awesome widget.
-- [**Hover Box**](https://demo.happyaddons.com/elementor-image-hover-box-widget-demo/) – Give boring images lives by adding dynamic animated texts with this nifty little tool.
+- [**Image Hover Box**](https://demo.happyaddons.com/elementor-image-hover-box-widget-demo/) – Give boring images lives by adding dynamic animated texts with this nifty little tool.
 You can display texts with this tool right after a user hovers an image.
 - [**Team Carousel**](https://demo.happyaddons.com/elementor-team-carousel-widget-demo/) – Present your team members with beautiful carousels that include social profile buttons, arrow icons, and great customizability.
-- [**Scrolling Image**](https://demo.happyaddons.com/elementor-scrolling-image-widget-demo/) – Using this widget, you can show your products or services in a way that slides horizontally or vertically.
-You can also create a stunning photo gallery with this awesome widget.
+- [**Timeline**](https://demo.happyaddons.com/elementor-timeline-widget-demo/) – Tell your story in the precise and the smartest way using this gorgeous tool.
+Your visitors will get to know everything about the history of your product or company through a bird's eye view.
 - [**Advanced Tab**](https://demo.happyaddons.com/elementor-advanced-tab-widget-demo/) – This Elementor widget will enable you to show your content by creating advanced tabbed content sections using full-controlled customizations.
 You can also use other widgets inside the tab.
 - [**Advanced Accordion**](https://demo.happyaddons.com/elementor-advanced-accordion-widget-demo/) – Just like the Advanced Tab widget, if you want to provide your user with extra information using a collapsing effect in different directions, then this is the widget to you should go for.
 - [**Testimonial Carousel**](https://demo.happyaddons.com/elementor-testimonial-carousel-widget-demo/) – This widget will provide you with a great way to showcase the recommendations of your customers.
 You can also control the carousel's movement using various flexible styles.
 - [**Logo Carousel**](https://demo.happyaddons.com/elementor-logo-carousel-widget-demo/) – Unleash your design creativity with this beautiful logo carousel widget and showcase your partners and products using vertical or horizontal motion.
-- [**Animated Text**](https://demo.happyaddons.com/elementor-animated-text-widget-demo/) – This widget is pretty useful to make your text stand apart from the crowd applying smart animations.
-You can customize the cool animation effects with a variety of flexible styles.
-- [**Timeline**](https://demo.happyaddons.com/elementor-timeline-widget-demo/) – Tell your story in the precise and the smartest way using this gorgeous tool.
-Your visitors will get to know everything about the history of your product or company through a bird's eye view.
+- [**Countdown**](https://demo.happyaddons.com/elementor-countdown-widget-demo/) – This eye-catching widget will let you set a countdown clock which you can use to show the launch time of your website or prod the customers to take a particular action showing remaining time.
+- [**Business Hour**](https://demo.happyaddons.com/elementor-business-hour-widget-demo/) – This widget will help you show the business hours in a tabular form.
+Your customers will get to know when your business is open or closed.
 - [**Instagram Feed**](https://demo.happyaddons.com/elementor-instagram-feed-widget-demo/) – This widget will pave you the way to dynamically show you your beautiful Instagram photos seamlessly on your website page.
 Users can interact with your photos and leave a comment.
 - [**Advanced Toggle**](https://demo.happyaddons.com/elementor-advanced-toggle-widget-demo/) – Similar to the Accordion widget, this will allow you to create a collapsible container area that will enable the user to show and hide items provided that the user clicks on it.
 - [**List Group**](https://demo.happyaddons.com/elementor-list-group-widget-demo/) – With this incredibly handy widget, you can craft beautiful lists.
 You can also apply advanced styles to give the appearance of the items just like the way you want it.
-- [**Countdown**](https://demo.happyaddons.com/elementor-countdown-widget-demo/) – This eye-catching widget will let you set a countdown clock which you can use to show the launch time of your website or prod the customers to take a particular action showing remaining time.
+- [**Feature List**](https://demo.happyaddons.com/elementor-feature-list-widget-demo/) – You can display your product features using different styles using this widget.
+As a bonus, you can also customize each and every predefined design.
 - [**Source Code**](https://demo.happyaddons.com/elementor-source-code-widget-demo/) – While writing docs or tutorial posts, you can use this widget to skillfully show codes to your visitors so that they can copy and paste them anywhere on the page at their disposal.
-- [**Promo Box**](https://demo.happyaddons.com/elementor-promo-box-widget-demo/) - Promote anything in a more lucrative way with the promo box widget of HappyAddons.
-And clearly stay ahead in the competition
-- [**Hot Spot**](https://demo.happyaddons.com/elementor-hot-spot-widgets-demo/) - Another power packed widget that can help you create incredible accordions in styles
-- [**Price Menu**](https://demo.happyaddons.com/elementor-price-menu-widget-demo/) - Display your food menu list with or without price in a decent and creative way with this full flexible widget
-- [**Business Hour**](https://demo.happyaddons.com/elementor-business-hour-widget-demo/) – This widget will help you show the business hours in a tabular form.
-Your customers will get to know when your business is open or closed.
-- [**Line Chart**](https://demo.happyaddons.com/elementor-line-chart-widget-demo/) - Visualize your data in different ways; each of them animated and customisable
-- [**Pie & Doughnut Chart**](https://demo.happyaddons.com/elementor-pie-doughnut-chart-widget-demo/) - Visualize your data in different ways; each of them animated and customisable
-- [**Polar Area Chart**](https://demo.happyaddons.com/elementor-polar-area-chart-widget-demo/) - Visualize your data in different ways; each of them animated and customisable
-- [**Radar Chart**](https://demo.happyaddons.com/elementor-radar-chart-widget-demo/) - Visualize your data in different ways; each of them animated and customisable
-- [**Facebook Feed**](https://demo.happyaddons.com/elementor-facebook-feed-widget-demo/) - Show the feed of you facebook page in your website in different and creative way through happyaddons and elementor
-- [**Twitter Feed Carousel**](https://demo.happyaddons.com/elementor-twitter-feed-carousel-widget-demo/) - Showcase your awesome team decorating in the Twitter feed mode applying various styles, texts, images, and social links
-- [**Breadcrumbs**](https://demo.happyaddons.com/elementor-breadcrumb-widget-demo/) - Visualize your breadcrumbs in different ways; each of them customisable
-- [**Sticky Video**](https://demo.happyaddons.com/elementor-sticky-video-widget-demo/) - From now, you can set sticky videos with the HappyAddons sticky video widget.
-Also, you will get plenty of options to manage your videos in an advanced way
-- [**Post Grid**](https://demo.happyaddons.com/elementor-post-grid-widget-demo/) - Scale your blog archive page with the HappyAddons Post Grid widget.
-It comes with predefined skins, so you spend less time designing your blog page
-- [**Post Tiles**](https://demo.happyaddons.com/elementor-post-tiles-widget-demo/) - Now you can showcase your most desirable blog posts exclusively with the Post Tiles widget of Happy Elementor Addons.
-It’s available with predefined tiles set to achieve an elegant look
-- [**Smart Post List**](https://demo.happyaddons.com/elementor-smart-post-list-widget-demo/) - Are you looking for a magnificent listing facility with the highlighted option for your sticky featured article?
-HappyAddons Smart Post list widget will handle all of your desirable styles smartly, like featuring the sticky post, filterable post list, and more
-- [**Post Carousel**](https://demo.happyaddons.com/elementor-post-carousel-widget-demo/) - The Post carousel feature is now trendy in News Portals or other blogging sites to grab visitors’ attention.
-Now you can create a stunning post carousel for your site with the HappyAddons Post Carousel widget
-- [**Author List**](https://demo.happyaddons.com/elementor-author-list-widget-demo/) - Decently showcase your creative writers with the HappyAddons Author List widget.
-It will help you to display all of your authors in one place

 ### **UNIQUE PRO FEATURES OF HAPPY ADDONS TO WATCH OUT FOR**